uwescience-open-badges/about/README.md

 ## Who can submit?

 Currently we provide this service to all students, staff, and faculty at the University of Washington.
 Submissions from all departments and centers are welcome, you do not need to have any connection with the eScience Institute.
 Submissions from researchers at other institutions will be considered on a case-by-case basis.

+## Where can I archive my data and materials?

+Your data and materials must be publicly available on an open-access repository.
+The data must have a persistent identifier and be provided in a format that is time-stamped, immutable, and permanent.
+For example, a GitHub link to your code and data is not suitable because it is not persistent.
+Instead, you should archive your data and code from Github on a trustworthy repository that provides a persistent identifier.

+A persistent identifier is a link to your files that will continue to work even if your files move to other servers or even to other organisations.
+There are several mature systems in common use: the persistent URL (PURL); the digital object identifier (DOI), and the Archival Resource Key (ARK).
+These are usually easy to recognise because the link contains the abbreviation of the system name (e.g. DOI in http://dx.doi.org/0.17605/OSF.IO/RTZTH).

+There are many open-access repositories that can provide time-stamped, immutable, and permanent storage of your files.
+Many repositories are discipline-specific, so one way to choose your repository is to see what other researchers in your field are using to store data and materials, and deposit your files there.
+Lists of repositories organised by subject are available at [re3data.org](http://service.re3data.org/browse/by-subject/) and [*Nature*](http://www.nature.com/sdata/policies/repositories).

+Another option are general-purpose repositories.
+For researchers at the University of Washington there is the [ResearchWorks](https://researchworks.lib.washington.edu/) data repository, and UW library staff are available to help with depositing files.
+Other general-purpose repositories include the [Open Science Framework](https://osf.io/), [Figshare](http://figshare.com), and [Zenodo](https://zenodo.org/).
+These three services have convienent tools for easily moving files from GitHub into the repository

 ## Where can I read more about this?